Diploma Degree(s): Sport Science, German Sport University, 2006

 PhD: Human Movement Science, German Sport University, 2013

-Marc Dalecki, PhD, is an Assistant Professor in the School of Kinesiology at the Louisiana
+Marc Dalecki, PhD, is an Associate Professor in the School of Kinesiology at the Louisiana

 State University in Baton Rouge, USA.
 Dr. Dalecki completed his Diploma in Sport Science